abidh8820/Shongshoptok/README.md

 1. **Load Saved Data**
    - Yes: Load previously saved configuration
-   - No: Start with fresh configuration // you should be using this for the first time
+   - No: Start with fresh configuration, if generating for a new team

 2. **Team Information**
    - Enter your team name